Bigg Boss 13: Vikas Reveals His Take On Sidharth-Rashami's War; Wants Shehnaz To Win The Show

 Vikas On Rashami & Sid’s War

 Vikas said that he and Sidharth formed a very unlikely friendship in the house.
-When asked about his take on Sid and Rashami's war, the producer asked the audience to watch the Saturday's episode.
+When asked about his take on Sid and Rashami's war, the producer asked the audience to watch Saturday's episode.
 He told the entertainment portal, "See the Weekend Ka Vaar this Saturday.
 You will realise that dono ka fault nahin hai, na Sid ka na Rashmi ka.
 Salman sir says that, 'Listen to him (Vikas).
 He's telling you the truth'."

 The Producer Wants Shehnaz To Win Bigg Boss 13